Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: Stress-velocity-based porous media equations

 where $p$ denotes the pore pressure and $\alpha$ is the Biot–Willis constant.
-In the context of mixed finite element methods, it is, however, crucial to consider the equilibrium equation in divergence form.
-To this end, we introduce the total stress tensor $\totalstress = \stress - \alpha p \bI$.
-Since $\nabla p = \div (p \bI)$, note that \eqref{eq:equilibrium} can now be written as
+In the context of mixed finite element methods, it is crucial to consider the equilibrium equation in divergence form.
+To this end, we introduce the Cauchy stress tensor $\totalstress := \stress - \alpha p \bI$.
+Since $\nabla p = \div (p \bI)$, \answer{this will later allow us to seek for $\totalstress \in \hdiv^d$, as \eqref{eq:equilibrium} can now be written as}

-This will allow us to seek for $\totalstress$ in $\Hdiv = (\hdiv)^d$ where $\hdiv$ is the space of vector-valued functions from $\Ltwo$ that admits a weak divergence in $\ltwo$.
-In terms of the total stress, the constitutive relation can be rewritten as